Concentration phenomena for a fractional relativistic Schr\"odinger equation with critical growth: Autonomous critical problems

 As in the previous section, it is easy to verify that $L_{\mu}$ has a mountain pass geometry \cite{AR}.
-Then, using a variant of the mountain pass theorem without the Palais-Smale condition (see Theorem $2.9$ in \cite{W}), we can find a Palais-Smale sequence $(v_{n})\subset \y$ at the mountain pass level $d_{\mu}$ of $L_{\mu}$, that is
+Thus, invoking a variant of the mountain pass theorem without the Palais-Smale condition (see \cite[Theorem 2.9]{W}), we can find a Palais-Smale sequence $(v_{n})\subset \y$ at the mountain pass level $d_{\mu}$ of $L_{\mu}$ given by:

 where